RuhaiHu/Launch-Stream-Software/README.md

 Using this in the Target field of the shortcut:
 "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -WindowStyle Hidden -ExecutionPolicy Bypass -File "PATH TO SCRIPT\stream_launch.ps1"

-I also grabed a nice ICON for the shortcut and applied that.
+I also grabbed a nice ICON for the shortcut and applied that.

+Possible Changes / Ideas:
+    Turn code chunks for stopping / starting programs in to functions/modules Change power plan code so its looking at the id's of the plans and not names?
+    Config file?
+For enable disable of stopping starting?